ridiekel/jeletask/README.md

 The API supports the MICROS+ (maybe also PICOS, but untested), but you'll have to buy a licence to be able to make TCP calls.

-You can find the latest sources in github at: https://github.com/ridiekel/jeletask
+You can find the latest docker images at: https://hub.docker.com/r/ridiekel/jeletask2mqtt

 # Configuring